Michigan National Guard vaccinates military and DOD personnel

-U.S. Air Force Tech.
-Sgt.
-Jason Brooks, 110th Security Forces Squadron, 110th Wing, Michigan Air National Guard, currently serving with Michigan National Guard’s COVID-19 Vaccination Testing Team, Task Force Bronco, completes data entry during a COVID-19 vaccination event, Fort Custer Training Center, Augusta, Michigan, March 3, 2021.
-The Michigan Army and Air National Guard recently came together to host a vaccination clinic for service members and Department of Defense personnel at Fort Custer Training Center.
-(U.S. Air National Guard photo by Master Sgt.
-David Eichaker)
+AUGUSTA, Mich.—The Michigan Army and Air National Guard recently came together to host a vaccination clinic for service members and Department of Defense (DOD) personnel at Fort Custer Training Center.

+“We have 210 vaccines scheduled to be administered today,” said U.S. Army Staff Sgt.
+Chelsea Herman, Michigan Medical Detachment Detroit Light Guard Army, Michigan Army National Guard.
+“Anyone who is in the DOD scope of work are able to come in and get a vaccine.”

+Herman, who joined the Michigan Army National Guard at the age of 17, currently has more than 18 years in the Guard, enjoys her interactions with not only Soldiers, but DOD personnel and other military branches.

 |Date Taken: